Optional: download and print a tri-fold leaflet, i.e. a double-sided single A4 page, with a brief summary of this Trail Guide: (PDF, 1.95 Mb)

 This is another sculpture by Silvio Apponyi.
 He has a very similar possum sculpture in Possum Park / Pirltawardli (Park 1).

 Possums are one type of Australian mammal that has adapted well to living in urban environments.
 They are commonly seen in parks and neighbourhoods throughout Adelaide.
-In Adelaide, the most commonly encountered possums are the Common Brushtail Possum and the Common Ringtail Possum.

-• What kind of possum do you think this one is?
+The Adelaide Park Lands are home to both the Brushtail Possum and the Ringtail Possum.
+Which kind of possum do you think this one is?

 From the possum sculpture, walk across the grass, south-east towards a narrow dirt trail, in the direction indicated by these arrows.
 Keep walking on a narrow dirt trail, with the wetland on your left and the cemetery wire fence on your right.